kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 * The admission controller will **accept** new VPA objects that include a configured `RequestToLimitRatio`.
 * For containers targeted by a VPA object using `RequestToLimitRatio`, the admission controller and/or the updater will enforce the configured ratio.
 Here are some examples of how this may happen:
   * **From default to a specific ratio**: This occurs when we have a running Pod targeted by a VPA object that does not define `RequestToLimitRatio`.
-In this case, VPA uses the default ratio derived from the Pod's `resources` stanza (assuming the Pod has a single container).
-Once we specify a custom ratio using the `RequestToLimitRatio` field, the new ratio is not applied immediately, as the updater still relies on its current behavior to decide when to evict the Pod or perform in-place update.
-With the `InPlaceOrRecreate` mode, the updater sends patches to the `resize` subresource [as shown here](https://github.com/kubernetes/autoscaler/blob/7b95cb06cb0843c1cd9432a3db893c001e1bc33c/vertical-pod-autoscaler/pkg/updater/restriction/pods_inplace_restriction.go#L137).
-This can result in two outcomes:
+In this case, VPA uses the default ratio derived from the Pod's `resources` stanza.
+Once a user specifies a custom ratio in the `RequestToLimitRatio` stanza, the admission controller and the updater enforce the new ratio according to the configured VPA mode.
-    1. If the in-place update fails for any reason - for example, because the change would alter the Pod's QoS class - the updater evicts the Pod.
-    2. If the in-place update succeeds, the updater is finished for that Pod.
   * **From one ratio to another**: In this case, the default ratio defined in the Pod's `resources` stanza is ignored, and the ratio specified in the `RequestToLimitRatio` field is enforced.

 #### When Disabled

 * The admission controller will **reject** new VPA objects that include a configured `RequestToLimitRatio`.
   * A descriptive error message should be returned to the user, indicating that the feature is feature-gated.
-* The admission controller and updater will behave as before, according to the behavior described [here](#current-behavior-of-vpa-142).
+* When a user disables the feature gate and at least one VPA object with a `RequestToLimitRatio` stanza exists (because the feature gate was previously enabled), the updater uses the ratios from the Pod specifications in its next loop, and the admission controller applies the Pod spec ratios on new Pod creation events.

 ### Kubernetes Version Compatibility